Napier The East Coast, New Zealand Travel Guide

 Some establishments in the Art Deco Quarter incorporate the 1930s theme in decor and menu design.

-This makes an unique ambiance complementing the city's architecture.
+This results in an unique ambiance complementing the city's architecture.

 Pizza, pasta, and more for diverse tastes.